 For more information about the weather and seasons in London, visit our page on Weather in Canada.3.
 What is the normal voltage of electrical equipments in Canada and what shape are the plugs?

 The normal voltage for Canada is 110/120V 60Hz and the plugs are rectangular.

 No. The Canadian Customs office says that when you arrive in Canada and go through customs at the airport you can fill out a 'temporary import' card and list the items and their serial numbers so that when you leave Canada, you won't have to pay duty on them.

 Yes.
 There is a small supermarket on campus called Grocery Checkout, located in the basement of the University Community Centre (UCC).
-There is also a pharmacy which sells a a few basic food items, a photo development shop, a hair dresser, a travel agency, a computer store, a post office, a bookstore, as well as restaurants and places to buy snack food.
+There is also a pharmacy which sells a a few basic food items, a photo development shop, a hair dresser, a computer store, a post office, a bookstore, as well as restaurants and places to buy snack food.

 There are also some supermarkets and shops located near campus such as those located in Masonville Mall (on Richmond Street).
-When you arrive on campus, visit us at the IESC in the Western Student Services Building, room 2120.
+When you arrive on campus, visit us at the IESC.
 We will give you an Orientation Package and International Student Handbook which contains helpful information including locations of the nearest grocery stores.

 Western automatically sets up email accounts for registered Western students, but you must activate the account online through Information Technology Services or in person at the Information Technology Services office on the second floor of the Natural Sciences Centre.